 When creating this presentation, I used the rule of thirds, I limited the text, I used a simple design and I used memorable images.
+The images on slide 4,5 and 6 were not particularly memorable.
+I struggled with using stickier more memorable images or using images that display the idea being shared.
+I went with the images that more accurately display the ideas.

 This is the presentation I created for my class.
 Giving the students clear and practical advice on how to choose a book has always proven useful in my class.
 I want my students to choose what books they want to read because they will be more motivated to read if it is their own selection.
 I also want them choosing books that are interesting and fit them well.